worblehat/WorbleRay/NOTES.md

 # Implemented Features

 * orthographic and perspective camera
-* rendering of spheres and planes
+* rendering of spheres, planes and disks
-* matte and glossy materials
+* matte, glossy and mirror materials
-* ambient light and point light
+* ambient and point light
 * shadows
 * tone mapping and gamma correction